-Public Investment Rule.
-Parameter ρ{xg} governs the reaction of investment in public infrastructure to deviations of the capital stock from its steady state and captures how much of the public capital destroyed by natural disasters is reconstructed within the period.
-Our baseline calibration assumes that $\rho{xg} = 0.80$, thus a partial reconstruction.
-As a robustness, we either assume less or full reconstruction, by setting $\rho{xg} = 0.60$ or $\rho{xg} = 1$, respectively.
+As a robustness, we either assume less or more reconstruction, by setting $\rho{xd} = 1$ or $\rho{xd} = 2$, respectively.
 Columns 5 and 6 of Table 7 show that our results are virtually immune to these changes.

 Depreciation Rate of Public Capital.
 We next check whether doubling the depreciation rate of public capital δ_g from 0.0125 to 0.025 significantly affects the results.
 This essentially makes public capital depreciate at the same rate as private capital.
 Column 6 of Table 7 suggest only slight differences relative to the baseline results, with mild increases in public debt and welfare which nevertheless leave our conclusions unaltered.